cmacdonald/IRcourseHM/README.md

 	mvn package

-This will create a jar file in `target/`
+This will create a jar file at `target/ircourse-1.0-SNAPSHOT.jar`

 ## Testing